lynnlangit/gcp-for-bioinformatics/README.md

 [![Welcome to GCP for Bioinformatics](http://img.youtube.com/vi/YoFkSVDlN6k/0.jpg)](http://www.youtube.com/watch?v=YoFkSVDlN6k "Welcome to GCP for Bioinformatics")

 Read, watch or try out for **each ☁️GCP service**, ordered here by topic:
-1. 📗READ - one page explaining why, what & how to use it
+1. 📗READ - one page explaining why, what & how to use for each service
-2. 📺WATCH -  short, linked screencast showing how to use it
+2. 📺WATCH -  short, linked screencast showing how to use for most services
-3. 📙TRY - run Jupyter notebook example using it
+3. 📙TRY - run Jupyter notebook example using for some services
 4. 📘SCAN - a list of [all topics](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/TOPICS.md) covered in this Repo
-5. 📘SCAN - a GCP Genomics Pipeline reference architecture
+5. 📘SCAN - a diagrom showing a [GCP Genomics Pipeline](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/ARCHITECTURE.md) reference architecture

 -----